manyducksco/borf/notes/routing.md

     ],
   },
   {
-    // Prefixing a variable name with # will only match a numeric string and the value will be parsed to a number.
+    // Prefixing a variable name with # will only match a string that can be parsed as a number.
     // Without the #, any string value will match.
+This is more specific than a regular param but less specific than a literal.
     path: "/example/users/{#id}",
     layers: [
       { id: 1, component: ExampleLayout },